 The Mets won the first two games 8-2 and 3-2 as well as ending the series with 6-5 victory in 12 innings.
 The Nationals started out strong with 2-0 in 1st until the Mets passed them by putting 4 runs on the board in the 3rd.
 By the 7th inning, the score was tied 5-5.
 The game continued to 12 innings when Yoenis Cespedes walked up to bat.
 The extra innings not only helped the Mets take the series but became their 5th straight win.
 Now, the Mets are hoping that the results of last night’s game gave the rest of the league a message.

 Significance of their victory

-Mikey Callaway is happy with his team’s execution even though they had a couple rough patches.
-He is not only proud of how his team played, but enjoyed watching his team overcome their challenges in the game.
+Mikey Callaway is happy with his team’s execution even though they had a couple of rough patches.
+He is not only proud of how his team played but enjoyed watching his team overcome their challenges in the game.

 With that game behind them, both teams are moving forward tonight.
 The New York Mets will travel to Miami to play the Marlins at 7:10 p.m., while the Washington Nationals will host the Atlanta Braves at 7:05 p.m.